-All individuals are encouraged to report to their immediate supervisor or a trusted senior employee and seek resolution of the incident.
-In the event of an incident, follow the outlined confrontations emergency response plan, in order to deescalate and remove yourself from the situation.
+Everyone is encouraged to report incidents and seek a resolution for the incident.
+In the event of an incident, follow the confrontations emergency response plan to deescalate and remove yourself from the situation.

-There shall be no adverse job consequences to any individual for reporting violence issues unless investigation determines that there was a fabrication of the facts.
-There shall be no retaliation from co-workers directed at an individual for making a complaint.
-Retaliation shall be treated as a form of workplace violence and harassment.
+There will be no adverse job consequences to anyone for reporting violence or harassment issues unless the investigation determines that there was a fabrication of the facts.
+There will be no retaliation from other employees to the individual for making a complaint.
+Retaliation may be treated as a form of workplace violence and harassment.

+Resources

-Employees shall receive immediate medical care at the time of the incident.
-Employees shall receive ongoing care and support both physically and psychologically through appropriate intervention methods such as an Employee Assistance Program.
+Anyone affected by workplace violence and harassment will receive medical care as soon as possible at the time of reporting the incident.
+They will receive ongoing care and support both physically and psychologically through suitable medical treatment such as through an Employee Assistance Program.

 Roles & Responsibilities:

-Executive Director is responsible in communicating this policy to all employees.
+The [Farm Name] supports the communication of the policy to all members and employees.

-Directors are responsible for preventing workplace violence and harassment in the workplace.
+The [Farm Name] supports the prevention of workplace violence and harassment in the workplace.

-Directors are responsible for providing the resources, support and oversight necessary to implement this policy and the program in a fair, timely and consistent manner.
+[Farm Name] Relations may provide the resources, support and oversight to implement this policy and the program in a fair, timely and consistent manner.

-Directors will train employees on the contents of this policy and reporting procedures.
+[Farm Name] will train employees on this policy and the reporting procedures.

-Directors are responsible for ensuring that measures and procedures are followed by workers and that workers have the information they need to protect themselves.
+The [Farm Name] will oversee that measures and procedures are followed by employees and that employees have the information they need to protect themselves.

-Employees will adhere to this policy and the program.

-Employees must work in compliance with this policy and the program.

-Employees must treat co-workers, clients, and the public with respect and dignity.
+Workers will participate in the workplace violence and harassment prevention program by treating their co-workers, clients, members, and the public with respect and dignity.

-Employees must participate in the program to reduce the number of incidents of violence and harassment by practicing the principles of prevention above.
+Workers will participate in the program to reduce the number of incidents of violence and harassment by practicing the principles of prevention above.

-Employees are encouraged to raise any concerns about workplace violence and harassment and to report any violent incidents or threats to their supervisors or another company.
+Workers are encouraged to raise any concerns about workplace violence and harassment and to report any violent incidents or threats.

-Disciplinary Action:

-Acts of workplace violence and harassment will not be tolerated and will be responded to with appropriate disciplinary action, up to and including termination, based on a thorough investigation of the incident and the surrounding circumstances and in a way that accords with Nova Scotia Federation of Agriculture progressive disciplinary procedures.
-Such disciplinary action may include immediate termination for acts of physical assault, even if the person committing the act has committed no prior offences or previous acts of violence.

 Evaluation:

-Nova Scotia Federation of Agriculture has implemented a process to monitor the effectiveness of the procedures such as the workplace violence survey.
-The survey is to be completed annually and at the time of a complaint to test the environment for current conditions and risk of workplace violence and harassment.
+There is a process to monitor the effectiveness of these procedures such as the workplace violence survey.
+Survey’s may be completed annually or when there is a complaint.

-Signed: _______________________________ Date: ___________________

-* The safety information in this policy is to be used in conjunction with all applicable Federal and Provincial Legislation.

-* This policy is not intended to discourage an employee form exercising their rights as pursuant to any other applicable legislation, Human Rights or this policy.
+Reference:

+Occupational Health and Safety Violence in the Workplace Regulations.